Jabiii1/ITCS102_Project/README.md

-      Jayvee C. Garcia BSIT - 1A Semestral Project in Computer Programming
+Jayvee C. Garcia BSIT - 1A Semestral        Project in Computer Programming Compilation of all of the Activities and Code Challenges